The Blue Jay Jazz Foundation

 Walker DeVries and Margie Whitten.

-Click the link below to read our Board's full statement.
+Click the link below to read the press release.

 Blue Jay Jazz Directors Chris and Ernie